jeremykross/recurrent/README.md

 ### Introduction

-Recurrent is a UI library for the web.
+Recurrent is a UI library for the web built around the functional-reactive style of programming.
 It's influenced by the likes of React and other v-dom based libraries.
 Whereas React has one point of reactivity (state -> UI), Recurrent is deeply reactive throughout.

 ### Usage